phoenixspokespeople/phoenixspokespeople.github.io/support.md

 permalink: /support/
 title: "Support Phoenix Spokes People"
 share: false
-excerpt: "How to help support the Phoenix Spokes People mission"

 ---

 ## Membership

-Become a supporting member of Phoenix Spokes People by [making a yearly contribution](https://plasso.com/s/9Tlekqlz7y).
+How to help support the Phoenix Spokes People mission by becoming a supporting member via [making a yearly contribution](https://plasso.com/s/9Tlekqlz7y).

 We have several plans available: